 2017 Bilby Tracks program details

-The 2017 dates are from Saturday to Saturday (8 days, 7 night)
+The 2017 dates are generally from Saturday to Saturday (8 days, 7 nights)

 November 4 - 11

 Please read the information below.
 Registration and payment open for the September program in late July/early August.

 If you are keen to receive updates on '2017 Bilby Tracks' trips, please join our bilby tracks mailing list HERE

 If you have questions or wish to express interest in a particular trip and have not already done so (September or November dates) contact Colleen directly at email@example.com.